bradybiethman/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 <img <img width="2559" height="1439" alt="image" src="https://github.com/user-attachments/assets/00ef7652-34e6-494c-b0b0-fafd8849c9d7" />
 </p>
 <p>
-First we will navigate to the Microsoft Azure website and get signed in to our account.
+Step 1: We will navigate to the Microsoft Azure website and get signed in to our account.
 </p>
 <br />